 How good is my immune system?

 That depends on several factors, including your age.
-You’re born with a certain amount of immunity and babies get some from their mother and from milk.
+You’re born with a certain amount of immunity and babies get some from their mother and from breast milk.
 You then develop more resistance as you go through childhood.
 It may come from having vaccinations or being gradually exposed to more pathogens which causes your body to develop antibodies.
 In most cases, once your body has produced an antibody, it remains in the body so it can deal with a second attack faster.
 So, with many diseases, including chickenpox, you’ll only get it once.
 However, as you get older, your immune system may get less efficient, meaning you’re more prone to infection and disease.

 How can I improve my immune system?